beyondthefarewell/beyondthefarewell.github.io/index.md

 Note the digital asset value may or may not be potentially significant:
 For example, using the [Bitcoin long term power law](https://charts.bitbo.io/long-term-power-law/) as a guide, the approximate minimum price for a whole Bitcoin in Nov.
 2022, was US$15,500 (~£14,000).
 In 2028 that minimum is expected to be US$100,000 and sometime between 2028 and 2037 reach $1,000,000, a significant increase.

-### Family History

- - A **timeline** history of their life.
-   * This [Timeline Project](https://thetimelineproj.sourceforge.net/) software may help, it's free and opensource.
-- **Family Tree**, who fits where, who was that relative you met in the past?
-  * Of course there are commercial services offering to help with this, but [Gramps](https://gramps-project.org/) is free and opensource software you can install on your own computer to assist.

 ### Pets